What You Will Learn

 I never really saw the point of Aural Dictation until I did this course.
 It’s really improved my sight reading because now when I look at a new piece of music in the band I can hear how my part goes before we’ve even played it.

-By the end of this Aural Dictation course you'll be able to…
+By the end of the Aural Dictation course you'll be able to…

 Write down music you hear quickly and easily